 That meant that Boris Johnson and Rishi Sunak, as Prime Minister and as Chancellor, were vital figures in showing leadership – pushing their fellow leaders to pledge to cut emissions and meet their promises to provide money to countries on the frontline of the crisis.

-It also meant that the UK had to show it was practicing what it was preaching by putting in place plans for meeting its own strategy for cutting emissions to ‘net zero’ and playing its part in keeping 1.5C alive.
+It also meant that the UK had to show it was practising what it was preaching by putting in place plans for meeting its own strategy for cutting emissions to ‘net zero’ and playing its part in keeping 1.5C alive.

 But there were concerns that the Prime Minister and the Chancellor weren’t doing enough to show that climate leadership, despite Pope Francis calling the fight to tackle the climate crisis “the greatest leadership opportunity of all”.

 So 100 days before the start of COP26, CAFOD supporters joined with our friends in The Climate Coalition at Parliament Square to warn Boris Johnson and Rishi Sunak they were “missing in action”.